niebert/JSON3D4Aframe/README.md

 Used the following tool that creates a [JSON schema](http://json-schema.org/) for a provided JSON file.
 Used the given JSON file to create the JSON Schema with [JSON2schema.html](https://niebert.github.io/json-editor/plugins/json2schema.html).

 ## Python Web-Server for Testing from shell
-Some Aframe 3D-objects are visisible if the aframe 3D scene was loaded from a web server (duer to cross-site scripting security feature).
+Some Aframe 3D-objects are visisible if the aframe 3D scene was loaded from a web server (due to cross-site scripting security feature).
 E.g. text elements with fonts will not be displayed.
 To check the Aframe 3D scene with all feature start a webserver with python from shell. the current directory is used as root directory for the web server.
 * Linux/Mac:  `python -m SimpleHTTPServer 8000`
 * Windows (install python): `python -m http.server 8000`
 * Check Aframe scene with: `http://localhost:8000`